 Book DiagnosisThe pump skips its schedule, ignores controls, or seems tied to automation.

-Text a PhotoPool pump repair pricing depends on what is wrong, what parts are needed, and whether the pump can be repaired or should be replaced.
-That is why we start with a repair diagnosis instead of guessing over the phone.
+Text a PhotoPump repair costs depend on what's wrong, what parts are needed, and whether the pump can be repaired or needs replacing.
+There's no way to know that over the phone, and we won't guess.
+That's why we start with a Repair Diagnostic.

 Parts, repair labor, replacement equipment, and follow-up work are quoted separately when applicable and only move forward with your approval.

-We will not ask you to approve a pump repair or replacement until you understand what we found.
+We won't ask you to approve a repair or replacement until you understand exactly what we found.

 The goal is to understand why the pump is not working normally and give you clear next steps before repair work begins.